- All students (291) in grades K-5 participate Monday through Friday in Peaceful Playground activities during recess at Washington Elementary.

 - “Buddies” is a friendship skills program available to first graders and second graders.
 Each group of 5 – 7 students continues for six weeks and builds skills throughout the year through inclusion activities that expand groups of friends over time.

-- 39 first graders have completed the program so far.
-Second graders will begin in January.
+- Second graders will begin in January.

 - Anti-bullying effort.
 The purpose of Buddies is to promote cooperation, respectful communication, teamwork, and establish and maintain healthy friendships.
 Students love the short sessions, teachers appreciate what students bring back to the classroom, and parents give rave reviews.

 - “Buddies” is facilitated by Katie Paige.
 PBIS Paw Pride and Responsive Classroom programs fit with the Buddies curriculum well.
 All ECR staff help to provide structured activities during recess—it’s actually a “large crowd version” of Buddies! (~140 at a time!)
 Teachers advise and are helping us to keep our Buddies activities relevant for each group.